nitosan/GearVRf-docs/docs/tutorials/play_with_animation.md

 Before we start, we have to obtain a 3D model file with animation.

 Gear VR Framework supports following formats

 * FBX
 * Collada(.dae)

-And here is one animated 3D model that you can download
+And here is one animated 3D model that we are going to use for this tutorial

 * [3D model with animation](/images/astro_boy.dae)
 * [Texture](/images/astro_boy.jpg)